rahulmr/Dynamic-Pairs-Trading-BOVESPA/README.md

 3. Create Threshold rules for entering into Long/Short Operations; and
 4. Provide, based on the last trading day information, the 1-step-ahead forecasts for the coefficients of the Long-Short equation, for each synthetic pair.

-**Important Remark:** for this application, I've used downloaded data from the MetaTrader server.
+**Important Remark:** for this second application, I've used downloaded data from the **MetaTrader** server.
 The reason for that is that it also provide data intraday data (like 1M ticks, for example) that are highly useful for backtesting purposes.
 In this file, I haven't considered backtesting strategies using intraday data, but the extrapolation from the simple backtesting procedure considered here is straighforward.

+Additionally, Yahoo!
+Finance data may contain some measurement errors.
+Yahoo!
+Finance generally offers data with splits and dividends adjustments and therefore may not be the same as the brokerage information.
+In this sense, recommendations must also be analyzed through technical indicators presented on the brokerage account.